 1. Perimeter defense: Keep the uninvited out of Europe and out of the EU

 2. Defense in depth

-You know, Germany, you are supposed to be in a Union with other Europeans.
+The proposed German law would provide food and a ticket to return to the first European Union country the asylum seeker entered, instead of housing and cash benefits.
+That could mean far fewer people would win protection in Germany or elsewhere in Europe, since countries such as Hungary are generally declining to award refugee status.You know, Germany, you are supposed to be in a Union with other Europeans.
 If you choose to betray Europeans for the denizens of other continents, it’s a little rich to act like you are upholding European unity.

 He accused other countries of taking E.U. money, then “hiding in the bushes when they have to take responsibility.”So far the Serbs have been trying to be the perfect EU candidates, passing along the Muslims with a smile.
 Now, though, the Serbs are asking the EU powerbrokers: Please tell us what European Values means you want us to do.
 If you want us to help the Muslims along, we’ll do that.
 But if you want us to be not nice, please spell it out for us, we’re not that clever.
 We’re just poor dumb tough Serbs.